-The face-to-face hours associated with this unit are minimal consisting of two compulsory workshops, one before you depart and one when you return.
+The face-to-face hours associated with this unit consist of two compulsory workshops, one before you depart and one when you return.

 FHS Abroad enrolment appears as Semester 1 (where travel during the previous December/January break) or in Semester 2 (for travel during the previous June/July break).

 You cannot enrol in the unit of study yourself.
-The unit of study requires permission from the unit of study coordinators before your enrolment can be processed.
-Enrolment cannot be approved until you have attended the compulsory pre-departure workshop on Friday of week 14 in the semester before you travel, and have provided a receipt from Antipodeans Abroad/Projects Abroad for payment of your deposit.
+The unit of study requires permission from the unit of study coordinator before your enrolment can be processed.
+Enrolment cannot be approved until you have attended the compulsory pre-departure workshop in week 14 in the semester before you travel, and have provided a receipt from Antipodeans/Projects Abroad for payment of your deposit.

 Attend the Information Session